antoniog675/JavaScript-Portfolio-Project-2/README.md

 ![Results box with number of correct answers users scored on mobile device](assets/images/results-box-mobile.jpg)

 ## Wireframes

+<li>So for my game my initial design was for it to guess the country by the flag, but as I got on with the project it was just difficult to have my idea blossom, I ran into so many obstacles with finding a way to implement the image when the question was called out at random from the array 'questions'.</li>
+<li>So I went for a basic quiz question game.</li>
+<li>But, even though it doesnt meet my inital wireframe design my game was still inspired by the wireframe, I still have the hidden Bolivian Flag, my game has a timer, instead of keeping track of the score my game keeps track of the question they are on.
+Unfortunatly I had to bin the 'hint' button, the sound toggling, and the highscore section.</li>

+<li>But, I still have a home button, the next question button after user answers, and a restart button</li>

 <img src="assets/images/home-screen-phone.jpeg" height="400" width="200"/>

 ![User assist bar](assets/images/users-assist-bar.png)

 <img src="assets/images/game-section-correct.jpeg" height="400" width="400"/> <img src="assets/images/game-section-incorrect.jpeg" height="400" width="400"/>

 ![home-restart-next](assets/images/home-restart-next.jpeg)